chef/chef-web-docs/chef_master/source/resource_windows_package.rst

    The SHA-256 checksum of the file.
 Use to prevent a file from being re-downloaded.
 When the local file matches the checksum, the chef-client does not download it.
 Use when a URL is specified by the ``source`` property.

-   New in Chef client 12.4, changed in 12.6.
+   New in Chef Client 12.4, changed in 12.6.

 ``ignore_failure``
    **Ruby Types:** TrueClass, FalseClass